 2. Smoking: There are many known health risks from smoking.
 Surrounding a surgical procedure, smoking can cause potentially life-threatening respiratory complications during or immediately after anesthesia.
 Smoking may also increase the risk of developing blood clots in the leg veins which can break loose, travel to the lungs and potentially cause death.
 Smoking causes increased mucus production and a decreased ability to clear the lungs which can lead to pneumonia.
 Smoking also causes heart and vascular disease.
 Smoking causes decreased wound healing.
-Candidates will not be considered for donation unless they have been tobacco free (including chewing tobacco) for at least 4 weeks prior to donation and they are expected to remain tobacco free for 6 weeks after surgery.
+Candidates will not be considered for donation unless they have been tobacco free (including chewing tobacco) for at least 3 months prior to donation and they are expected to remain tobacco free after surgery.
 Smoking is strongly discouraged after donation to protect long term health.

 3. Drug Use: Potential donors must not use any illicit drugs.
 This includes periodic use of any drug such as marijuana in any form (including orally).
 Potential donors who use chronic pain medication experience a higher incidence of post-operative pain after donation.
 These individuals may be requested to see a surgeon and/or psychiatrist prior to being considered for donation.
 The transplant team may request random drug screening if there is concern regarding drug use.
 Failure to comply with requests for drug screening would be considered cause for declining donation.

 4. Health Problems: Donors must be healthy individuals.
 If a donor has a past history of suffering from the following problems, or if these are discovered during the medical evaluation, a donor may be declined.
 The RN will discuss the donor’s health history in detail before the evaluation begins and the doctor will review it again at the first clinic visit.